xsebela/SWI-2019/README.md

 ---

 The course will be followed by [Software Engineering 2](https://is.mendelu.cz/katalog/syllabus.pl?kod=PEF:SWI2).
 Details to be determined.

----

-If you need to contact us, please use the [ManageIQ/welcome](https://gitter.im/ManageIQ/welcome) channel on [Gitter](https://gitter.im).
-(You'll need a github login anyway.)
-Feel free to use that channel to share anything useful you've found :).